 TTOC Assignment Arrive well in advance of the first bell.
 You will need at least 30 minutes when posted to a new situation.
 Advise the school if you will be late due to a last-minute notification of assignment.
 Sudden illness of a teacher or unforeseen circumstances may cause you to accept assignments at the very last minute.
 This may give you little or no preparation time.
-Creating a TTOC back up plan is highly recommended.
-Arrival at School Check in at the school office as soon as possible in the morning, prior to the first bell.
+Creating a TTOC back Arrival at School up plan is highly recommended.
+Check in at the school office as soon as possible in the morning, prior to the first bell.
 The absent teacher will leave instructions, keys and details of your assignment with the school secretary or administrator.
 You are expected to fulfill all the duties and responsibilities of the regular teacher, including instruction, supervision and attendance at meetings requested by the principal.
-Each school will provide you with a specific TTOC handbook for their building regarding school schedules, bells, announcements and any other pertinent information including students with special needs, fire, lockdown and earthquake routines.
-With permission from the principal, you may phone the absent teacher for further direction if necessary.
+Each school will provide you with a specific TTOC handbook for their building regarding school schedules, bells, announcements and any other pertinent information including students with diverse needs, fire, lockdown and earthquake routines.
+With permission from the principal, you may phone the absent teacher for further directions if necessary.
+Classroom Procedures Locate the teacher's daybook and review the instructions for your assignment.
+Check the previous day's outline and bulletin for activities that may require follow-up during your class.
+Prepare for an orderly beginning: attendance register, seating plan(s), enough text and worksheets, audio visual, assignment kits, work for faster students, paper supplies and other materials.
+Check and finish photocopying and whiteboard information where and when applicable.
+Should There be no Lesson Plan for the Day There will be times (rarely, it is hoped) when there is no daybook or lesson plans.
+Sometimes, the proposed material may be too difficult to cover adequately with no prior preparation, or the plan may be too sketchy to be understood.
+Here are some suggestions: